aregsar/flaskonrails/README.md

-blueprints to divide larger apps into more restful resource oriented structure similar to rails resource controllers but almost all did not go all the way in seperating out app concerns into their own folder structure and there was some level of Ad-hoc ness in their designs.
+blueprints to divide larger apps into more restful resource oriented structure similar to rails resource controllers but almost all did not go all the way in seperating out app concerns into their own folder structure and there was some level of Ad-hoc ness in their designs, throwing things into __init__.py methods and bunching together unrelated components in a single file or not organizing models,forms, etc. in their own separe files and directories.
 I also found none that were opinionated enough to integrate a set of recommended extensions to provide complete application design functionality.
+Finally none had an lightwaight integrated token based authentication\user account system which almost all web applications these days need.

 So I came to the conslusion that extracting a framework from my real world application would be the right thing to do, to build a framework that is more well thought out from